sarpermelikertekin/3dv-project/HoloLensBoundingBox/README.md

 This repo is based on [**HoloLensCameraStream for Unity**](https://github.com/EnoxSoftware/HoloLensCameraStream).
 The original repository provides Unity plugin for mapping image pixel coordinate from the HoloLens video camera to 3D coordinate.
 In this repo, we present a Unity app that
 1. displays in real-time what the hololens sees, i.e. HoloLens video stream;
-2. converts bounding box specified in image pixel coordinate system to bounding box in HoloLens world coordinate system;
+2. converts bounding boxes specified in image pixel coordinate system to HoloLens world coordinate system;
 3. displays the bounding box on top of the HoloLens video stream.

 ## Getting Started